 Backported patching, no upgrade

-Seal applies only the minimal changes needed to close a vulnerability, then rebuilds the package under the same version number.
-Because the public release’s API and behavior are preserved, nothing in your manifest changes.
+Seal applies only the minimal changes needed to close a vulnerability, then rebuilds the package from the same origin release.
+The API and behavior are preserved, so your own code does not change.

 This is aimed at the two cases scanners handle worst: transitive dependencies you cannot upgrade directly, and libraries a scanner marks “no fix available.”
 Seal patches both in place.